so I'd have an idea of what the poisonous snakes in the area look like.

 blocks away, and "stored" them in my family's garage attic.
 The snakes were in a topless

 cardboard orange box, covered with an old coat of mine.
 Of course the thing smelled to

 Our garage attic was a place to store more than snakes.
 It was where my mother kept her

 canning jars.
 One day not long after the snake-hunt she needed some of the bottles and

-The next thing I knew she wanted to know if I had any idea how a bunch of snakes got in
+The next thing I knew she wanted to know if I had any idea how a bunch of garter snakes got

 snakes.
 One of them met her face-to-face, as it was perched on a step at her eye level.

 She was not happy.
 She ordered an immediate end to the snakefest and that I catch them